 As we grow the Healthy Hildegard community, we intersect with others drawn to Hildegard.
-Each one offers a unique perspective on how Hildegard’s life and body of work moved and inspired their lives.
+Each one offers a unique perspective on how Hildegard of Bingens’s life and body of work through writings moved and inspired their lives.
 Hildegard led us to God’s Hotel and Dr. Victoria Sweet, and for that we are grateful.

 Dr. Victoria Sweet

 In the spring of 2016, while doing research for an upcoming article, we stumbled across a handful of promising leads relating to Hildegard’s concept of Viriditas.

 We were already veterans of spelunking into esoteric rabbit holes, chasing tenuous links through a warren of dead-ends and circular references, so expectations had been calibrated accordingly.
 It was not uncommon to emerge from such pursuits a day older with nothing but several pages of more unanswered questions.

 But something during this quest to understand Viriditas had stood out.
 Wedged between the doodles of a wandering mind and a growing list of unanswered questions, there existed an actual living person who seemed to be popping-up with an authority and presence that was uncommon in those dusty chambers.

 It didn’t take long to realize that we had found the Indiana Jones of Hildegard, Dr. Victoria Sweet.

 Book Review: “God’s Hotel: a Doctor, a Hospital, and a Pilgrimage to the Heart of Medicine”, by Victoria Sweet